defork/defork/README.md

 # Game plan

+Manual:

-- Create a new organization
+- Create a new organization (new name)

-  - ensure name isn't taken
+Automatic:

 - Read repos from organization/user
   - Take repos that are forks
 - Create new repos based on forks in the new organization